 Step 2 - Get The Low Down On What Happens Inside The Clinic

 The clinic you enquire with, have to make sure they can look after you and your needs for detox and rehab.
 They'll ask some standard questions about your usage, and history with addiction.
 This is normal, and it's important for them to rule out extreme cases where their environment may not be safe, or provide a comfortable detox experience.

-- Is care planning done for me, or is it collaborative?
+- Is the care planning the same for every client, or is it personalised to me?

 A Day In The Life

 Tell me about the daily routine in treatment?

 Without actually being in the clinic, the closest you can get is to ask questions about the daily experience of life in the clinic.